-This vegan bibimbap recipe is a take on the classic Korean dish.
-It’s made with rice, crispy tofu and veggies for a balanced dish loaded with flavour!
+This Vegan Bibimbap recipe is a take on the classic bibimbap Korean dish.
+It’s made with rice, crispy tofu, veggies, and a delicious sauce for a balanced dish loaded with flavour!

 This is an old recipe from the blog that has been updated to make it even better!